valhuber/OptLocking/api/system/opt_locking/readme.md

 > FIXME: And *thought* it would fail with jsonapi patch removed... but it worked??

+> Trying to recreate the failure of behave tests for Order (below) - succeeds iff jsonapi patch active.
+In patch, the hydrated pre-patch row has CheckSum='83926768455664603', patched is

 ```
 curl -X 'PATCH' \
   'http://localhost:5656/api/Category/9/' \